-The Paramedic provides the most extensive pre-hospital care and may work for fire departments, private ambulance services, police departments or hospitals.
-Response times for nature of work are dependent upon nature of call.
-For example, a Paramedic working for a private ambulance service that transports the elderly from nursing homes to routine medical appointments and checkups may endure somewhat less stressful circumstances than the Paramedic who works primarily with 911 calls in districts known to have high crime rates.
+The Paramedic provides the most extensive pre-hospital care, and may work for fire departments, private ambulance services, police departments or hospitals.
+A Paramedic working for a private ambulance service that transports the elderly from nursing homes to routine medical appointments and checkups may endure somewhat less stressful circumstances than the Paramedic who works primarily with 911 calls in districts known to have high crime rates.
 Thus, the particular stresses inherent in the role of the Paramedic can vary, depending on place and type of employment.